genc-murat/relay/samples/Relay.ControllerApiSample/README.md

 ### Exception Handling

-Exceptions in handlers are automatically caught and transformed into appropriate HTTP responses when using the WebApi scenario.
+Exceptions in handlers are automatically caught and transformed into appropriate HTTP responses via the exception handling pipeline.

 ### Telemetry & Logging

-All requests are automatically logged with timing information when using the WebApi scenario:
+All requests are automatically logged with timing information:
 - Request started
 - Validation time
 - Handler execution time